People

 Federica Manca - Doctoral researcher

 Federica Manca is interested in how species interact in coastal marine ecosystems, and in how biotic interactions modulate the response of marine ecosystems to climate change.
 She completed her MSc in Marine Biology in Italy in 2016 with a thesis on coral-associated fauna in the Maldives, and in the following years worked on different research projects in Japan and Italy.
 Her PhD research focuses on marine vegetated ecosystems in the Baltic Sea, where she uses ecological network analysis to explore the web of interactions between marine macrophytes (macroalgae and seagrasses) and their associated fauna, and to model how macrophyte-dominated communities will shift under future scenarios of climate change.
-She is also a member of the Benthic Ecology Team at Tvärminne Zoological Station.
+She is also a member of the at Tvärminne Zoological Station.

 • Marine ecology